KushaalSingh/C-Console-Application/README.md

     *Add appointments by inputing the required informatio.n*
   - **REMOVE:**

-    *Remove appointments by inputing patient number and date.*
+    *Remove appointments by inputting patient number and date.*
 --------------------------------------------------------------------------
-> **Incase you are currently taking IPC144, do not plagiarize this project.**
+> **In case you are currently taking IPC144, do not plagiarize this project.**